lclc68lclc/100-days-of-code/log.md

 ### Day 20: January 23, 2017
-**Today's Progress**: Algorithms with Free Code Camp **Thoughts:** I will admit that I got very frustrated going through the algoritms.
+**Today's Progress**: Algorithms with Free Code Camp

+**Thoughts:** I will admit that I got very frustrated going through the algoritms.
 I used the Read-Ask-Search methodology to get through them, but it is really hard (they said it would be).
 I'm also learning that I am beginning to think like a programmer.
 I simply need to write it out in the lengthest way and then condense it into functioning code.

 ### Day 21: January 24, 2017
-**Today's Progress**: Type Ahead for Javascript 30 (Day 6)
+**Today's Progress**: Type Ahead for Javascript 30 (Day 6)/Algorithms with Free Code Camp

 **Thoughts:** Type Ahead is a function that takes a JSON file and parses it so that when you begin to type a city or state, the letters highlight while it retrieves a match.
 This functionality is seen throughout the web and it is important to learn.
 Google uses similar functionality with their autocomplete.
+I also worked out an algorithm with no help (ouside of syntax as I'm still not good remembering all of it).

+### Day 22: January 25, 2017
+**Today's Progress**: Algorithms with Free Code Camp

+**Thoughts:** I worked on an algorithm that checks the ending of a string (if its just one word, then the last letter) and returns if it is true.
+I was using regex to get it right, but I'm not sure if that is the right solution.
+I also found a new website, codingame.
+It lets you programming with games.
+It's so cool.
+I will be adding it into my immersion technique that I am using to learn front end.

+### Day 23: January 26, 2017
+**Today's Progress**: Array Cardio for Javascript 30 (Day 7)

+**Thoughts:** We worked on the some(), every(), find() and findIndex() array methods.
+These are cool in that they add functionality and simplicity to your code.